 what audience can we own?
 Get rich, target a niche and subdivide an audience that’s worth owning and then work from there.
 Think fractal marketing and subdivide your markets into smaller chunks which are more manageable and easily addressed.

 Like Andy Schneider, a backyard Chicken farmer.
-“When you market at everyone you don’t get anyone“.
+“When you Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... at everyone you don’t get anyone“.
 He is nicknamed the Chicken whisperer and he toured the United States creating a business with over $2m lifetime customer value just with 10 visits to stores with 150 passionate people for each meeting.

 Define the right moment with micro day parts, moments when people most think about your products.
 Let’s ignore click-through rates and make our content more valuable.